Painting Our Past: The African Diaspora in England

 English Heritage has commissioned a series of portraits depicting six historic figures from the African diaspora whose stories have contributed to England’s rich history.
 Each artist has been supported by our curators and historians to creatively portray their subject.

-The paintings will be hung at the English Heritage site connected to its subject this summer.
+The paintings are currently on display at the English Heritage site connected to its subject.
 Learn more about the commissioned artists and their subjects here.

 Subject: Septimius Severus (AD 145–211)

 Elena Njoabuzia Onwochei-Garcia works in a figurative style with oils, interrogating ideas of race.
 Her practice currently explores the expression of racial issues and ideologies through humour, and how they shift over time and with the dynamics of power.